amd/ryzen-ai-documentation/docs/examples.rst

 Getting Started Tutorial
 ************************

-- The :doc:`Getting Started Tutorial <getstartex>` demonstrates the process of preparing, quantizing, and deploying (using C++ and Python ONNX runtime code) a custom ResNet model.
+- The :doc:`Getting Started Tutorial <getstartex>` deploys a custom ResNet model demonstrating the following features
+  - Converting the pretrained model to ONNX
+  - Quantization using Vitis AI ONNX quantizer
+  - Deployment using ONNX C++ and Python Runtime code

 ********